straal/VuePressToGhostCMS/README.md

 ## Usage

-Change variable `MARKDOWNS_DIRECTORY_PATH` to your directory with markdowns.
+Change variable `MARKDOWNS_DIRECTORY_PATH` in `src/createExportJSONFromMdFiles.js` file to the directory with your Markdown pages

-run command:
+Run the command below in the root directory to generate the output export.json file:

 ```bash
 npm run generate
 ```

-That will generate `export.json` file in root directory

 ## Support